Al-Salihiyya, Palestine: British Mandate era

 A visitor to the village in 1936 noted that the inhabitants, along with those in other Huleh villages, had a "pronounced negroid element" and suggested they may have originated from Sudan or from slaves purchased in Mecca and resold at Ma'an.
 Their dialect was close to Egyptian Arabic.
 The village's main industry was harvesting the papyrus groves of Lake Huleh and the manufacture of papyrus matting.
-The mats were either fine work for interior use or courser work for building construction.
+The mats were either fine work for interior use or coarser work for building construction.
 The reed huts were made weatherproof in winter by adding further layers.
 A roof might end up eight or nine mats thick with the walls made up of four or five layers.
 They kept chickens, geese and buffaloes.
 The arable land was made difficult to plough by an invasive low growing grass similar to couch grass, called Injeel or Najeel.
 Some wheat, Indian corn and millet (dura) was being grown.
 The villagers also caught fish, of which there was an abundance, with drag nets as well as cast nets.
 They also acted as guides during the duck shooting season.
 The writer expressed fear for their future.
 "The whole area has been taken over by Jewish colonists who intend in the near future to drain it and convert it into useful arable land."